ydm/mist/README.md

+nil (false) values:
+  - the symbol nil
+  - any empty list, quoted or not
+  - the number 0

+t (true) values:
+  - the symbol t
+  - any non-empty list, quoted or not
+  - any number other than 0

+Those functions do not result in an expression:
+  - `(stop)`
+  - `(return x)`
+  - `(revert x)`

+Limitations:
-Code length can never exceed 2^16 bytes (64 megabytes)
+  - Code length can never exceed 2^16 bytes (64 megabytes).

 Functions: